Federal Direct Loan

 |3.4%||Loans first disbursed on or after July 1, 2012 and prior to July 1, 2013|

 Federal Direct Loan eligibility is initially determined through the filing of a FAFSA application.
-However, a separate Lehman College Direct Loan application must also be filed, either electronically or on paper.
+However, a separate Lehman College Direct Loan application must also be filed (Grad students - see new Grad loan info. noted above).
 To be eligible, students must be enrolled in a matriculated course of study leading to a degree, registered for a minimum of six credits applicable towards their degree requirements, and have a cumulative G.P.A. of at least 2.0 (3.0 for Graduate students).
 Direct Loans can be applied to direct and indirect educational costs (e.g. tuition and clothing, respectively).
 Like Perkins Loans, Federal Direct Loans have employment related loan cancellation provisions.
 Subsidized Direct Loans range from $200-$5500 for undergraduate students.
 Unsubsidized, Parent PLUS and Graduate PLUS loans are also available.
-Cost of Education, Expected Family Contribution and Class year determine actual Direct Loan awards.
+Cost of Education, Expected Family Contribution and Academic Level determine actual Direct Loan awards.
 For more information, visit the U.S. Department of Education FDL website, or email us at firstname.lastname@example.org.

 Complete online Exit Counseling if you have taken out Federal Direct and/or Stafford loans and are approaching graduation, or if you will not be enrolled for at least 6 credits, or just want an idea of what will happen later on.